Translating Swedish idioms into English is … weird and fun.

 Swedish Idioms and Proverbs in English

-1. “You just took a crap in the blue cupboard.”
+1. “To take a crap in the blue cupboard.”

-What it means: You did it this time — and there will be hell to pay, for sure.
+What it means: You did it this time — and there will be hell to pay.

-What it means: When something gets overlooked because no one is responsible for it.
+What it means: When something gets overlooked because no one is responsible.

 3. “There’s a dog buried here.”